July is just the beginning - what on-going changes can we make?

 Say ‘No’ to single use plastic

 During the month of July people all around the State and indeed the world are drawing attention to our rampant use of disposable plastic.
-In 2016 over one million people worldwide registered.
 Plastic Free July is sending the challenge to us all to minimize or eliminate purchasing anything with single use plastic such as: plastic bags, cling wrap, straws and water bottles, for a day, a week or the whole month.

 Mindarie Regional Council Waste Education Officer, Peg Davies said, “It is only when we try not to use plastic do we get an idea of how much it is part of our lives.’
 Plastic is fantastic, it is used everywhere.